pandyamarut/Website-blocker/README.md

 # website-blocker

 # Application
- which is used to block the websites. website_blocking is time bound which makes working hours efficient for the employees who're addicted to surfing otherwise,or it can also be used as parental control,restricting children from accessing influencial or adult content from the web.
+ Which is used to block the websites. website_blocking is time bound which makes working hours efficient for the employees who're addicted to surfing otherwise,or it can also be used as parental control,restricting children from accessing influencial or adult content from the web.
  *Use the code for good purpose.